 Availability of food and open water dictate when snow geese arrive in the state.
 Early migrants generally start showing up in the southeast part of the state in mid-to-late March, but huntable numbers usually aren’t around until the end of March or early April.
-If this winter’s mild weather conditions continue, light geese could arrive earlier than normal.
-However, movements into and through the state will depend on available roosting areas and the extent of the snow line.
+Movements into and through the state will depend on available roosting areas and the extent of the snow line.

 Hunters must obtain a new Harvest Information Program registration number before venturing out into the field.
 The HIP number can be obtained online or by calling (888) 634-4798.
 The HIP number is good for the fall season as well, so spring hunters should save it to record on their fall license.

 The Game and Fish Department will provide hunters with migration updates once geese have entered the state.
 Hunters can access the department’s website, or call (701) 328-3697, to receive generalized locations of bird sightings in North Dakota until the season ends or geese have left the state.
 Migration reports will be updated periodically during the week.

 The spring season is only open to light geese – snows, blues, and Ross’s.
 Species identification is important because white-fronted and Canada geese travel with light geese.
 The season is closed to whitefronts, Canada geese, swans and all other migratory birds.

 Shooting hours are 30 minutes before sunrise to 30 minutes after sunset.
 There is no daily bag limit or possession limit.
 Electronic and recorded calls, as well as shotguns capable of holding more than three shells, may be used to take light geese during this season.